-Science and Technology Entry Program (STEP) - UP TO MEDICINE
+High School: Science and Technology Entry Program (STEP) - UP TO MEDICINE

 STEP is a New York State funded program for high school students who are economically disadvantaged or from underrepresented backgrounds.
 The program is designed to stimulate participants' interest in career development opportunities in medicine and the health care professions.
 STEP students have the opportunity to work directly with physicians, technical staff, certified teachers, medical, and graduate students.
 Students are exposed to a variety of academic and professional skill development opportunities to enhance their problem solving, critical thinking and test taking skills with an emphasis on active or "hands-on" learning.
 Further details on the STEP program are available in our STEP Brochure below (PDF form).

 2017 Summer STEP I Application – First Time Applicants

 2017 Summer STEP II Application – Returning Applicants

 2017 Summer STEP I and II Application deadline – February 10, 2017 at 4 pm EST

 2017 Summer STEP Program Dates – July 10, 2017-August 4, 2017

 Applicants must be a New York State Resident living in Wayne or Monroe County

 High School: Rochester Scholars Program — What’s Up Doc?